mpaglia0/Zeta/README.md

 - Contact Form: Work in progress...

-- Static comments: Work in progress...
-For ethical/privacy reasons DISQUS comment system has been removed.

 - Go-To-Top button: Work in progress...

 - New more modern font set: Work in progress...

+### Enhanced Static Comments

+Integrating [Static Comments Pelican plugin](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) with some improvements:

+- Creating a form that sends an email via PHP function.

+- Adding a STATIC_COMMENTS_FMT parameter in order to choose if comments have to be written in Markdown or reST format.

+- Minor aesthetic changes.

+**For ethical/privacy reasons DISQUS comment system has been removed**.

 # Basic theme configuration